ChenlizheMe/InfEngine/docs/learn/gameplay-audio-events.md

 ## Common errors {#common-errors}

 - **Using `source.clip`**: this property is not public.
 Assign a numbered track with `set_track_clip()`.
-- **Loading MP3 or OGG based on old UI text**: the current reliable decode path is WAV.
-Convert the tutorial clips to WAV.
+- **Loading MP3 or OGG based on old UI text**: the runtime decodes OGG/Vorbis, MP3, FLAC, and WAV.
+WAV remains the simplest choice for the tutorial clips, and no automated test covers the decoders yet.
 - **Unloading too early**: keep each `AudioClip` wrapper alive until every source using it has stopped.
 - **Playing in `on_collision_stay()`**: this callback repeats each fixed step.
 Use `on_collision_enter()` for one sound per contact.
 - **No sound in the scene**: confirm that one active AudioListener exists, the clip loaded, the source is not muted, and the source is inside the attenuation range.